lewagon/dotfiles/01-Ruby/05-Regular-Expressions/02-Marketing-campaign/README.md

 ![Collect valid emails](https://raw.githubusercontent.com/lewagon/fullstack-images/master/ruby/email-step1.svg?sanitize=true)

 Your landing page is ready.
-You want to make sure the visitors submit a valid email with no errors.
+You want to make sure the visitors submit a valid email.

 Code the `valid?` method that returns the right boolean depending on the email's validity:
-- identify the different parts of the email and code a regex to match the pattern of a classic email
+- identify the different parts of the email and code a regular expression to match the pattern of a classic email
-- code a simple regex yourself, no need to try and make it perfect (it is impossible to write a perfect regex for emails)!
+- code a simple regexp yourself, no need to try and make it perfect (it is impossible to write a perfect regex for emails)!

-**Warning:** REGEX is not expressive enough to validate 100% of the compliant email addresses as this [Stackoverflow discussion](https://stackoverflow.com/questions/201323/how-to-validate-an-email-address-using-a-regular-expression) and [emailregex.com](https://emailregex.com/) show.
+**Warning:** Regular expressions are not expressive enough to validate 100% of the compliant email addresses as [this Stackoverflow discussion](https://stackoverflow.com/questions/201323/how-to-validate-an-email-address-using-a-regular-expression) and [this website](https://emailregex.com/) illustrate.
 In professional environments, prefer the use of external services like the one provided by [Sendgrid](https://sendgrid.com/solutions/email-api/email-address-validation-api/) or [Mailgun](https://www.mailgun.com/email-validation/) as it uses a huge database and machine learning to determine if an address is correct.

 #### Pattern of an email address